-WORK PACKAGE Description of work Phase 1 WP1: Literature This work package will focus on a detailed literature review, identifying other work that has been completed in relation to this study from both academia and industry.
+WORK PACKAGE Description of work Phase 1 WP1: Literature Review This work package will focus on a detailed literature review, identifying other work that has been completed in relation to this study from both academia and industry.
 To avoid unnecessary duplication of work, the FLW-JIP will look to share with the contractor any relevant recent JIP reports, which could assist in this exercise.
-The literature review should then be used to define the focus of phase 2 of the project, as well as identifying the key challenges Review and opportunities to be undertaken in the detailed phase of study.
-Deliverables Deliverables: D01 Literature review report.
-Based on the information provided within this ITT relating to main objectives and the key challenges and opportunities developed within the literature review, the contractor will be expected to produce a detailed scope of work for phase 2 of this project.
+The literature review should then be used to define the focus of phase 2 of the project, as well as identifying the key challenges and opportunities to be undertaken in the detailed phase of study.
+Deliverables: D01 Literature review report.
+WP2:Scoping Study Based on the information provided within this ITT relating to main objectives and the key challenges and opportunities developed within the literature review, the contractor will produce a detailed scope of work for phase 2 of this project.
 The detailed scope of works should provide an overall approach to the project broken down in to work packages, with each work package fully scoped in terms of aims, overview to methodology and deliverables.
-Furthermore, a project timeline, Gantt chart and breakdown of expected man-hours and costs to deliver should be produced.
-WP2:Scoping Study The scoping study may require some initial analysis to be undertaken.
+Furthermore, a project timeline, Gantt chart and breakdown of expected man-hours and costs to deliver the objectives should be produced.
+The scoping study may require some initial analysis to be undertaken.
 If this approach is taken, the findings and conclusions should be made available as a report or presentation for sharing with the Floating Wind JIP Partners.
 The Contractor should give an overview how this would be carried on in the detailed study.
-The scope of work will be reviewed by Floating Wind JIP Partners and will to be updated based on their comments.
-Deliverables: D02 Detailed scope of work outlining approach, work packages, objectives, deliverables, project timeline and Gantt chart, manhours and breakdown of costs.
+The scope of work will be reviewed by Floating Wind JIP Partners is to be updated based on their comments.
+Deliverables: DO2 Detailed scope of work outlining approach, work packages, objectives, deliverables, project timeline and Gantt chart, man- hours and breakdown of costs.
 DO3 Presentation (including possible additional analysis) of findings to the Floating Wind JIP Partners.

-On completion of Phase 1, the following decision will be made by the Floating Wind JIP Partners:

-- Award Phase 2, the detailed study, to the selected Contractor for Phase 1 this will be subject to the Contractor having successfully delivered Phase 1, meeting the expected performance of the Partners, and demonstrating the capability to undertake Phase 2; - Run a public tender process for Phase 2; or - Cancel Phase 2, if felt based on the Phase 1 assessment there are other priority research areas in the Floating Wind JIP
+On completion of Phase 1, the following decision will be made by the Floating Wind JIP Partners: Award Phase 2, the detailed study, to the selected Contractor for Phase 1 - this will be subject to the Contractor having successfully delivered Phase 1, meeting the expected performance of the Partners, and demonstrating the capability to undertake Phase 2;

-Phase 2
+• Run a public tender process for Phase 2; or

+• Cancel Phase 2, if felt based on the Phase 1 assessment there are other priority research areas in the Floating Wind JIP
-Phase 2 involves the detailed study predicting accessibility for floating wind farms to assess floating wind availability.
-Please note that:

-- Phase 2 will be fully scoped and detailed within phase 1 of the project. - For guidance, an initial suggested approach has been given below.
+Phase 2 Phase 2 of this project involves the detailed study tha provide improved guidance for the design of float structures Phase 2 will be fully scoped and detailed within plathe project.
+For guidance, an initial suggested approach has been structured. ing wind nase 1 of For guidance, an initial suggested approach has be below. en given

-Phase 2 Initial Suggested Approach
+Phase 2 Proposed Approach: